Everything PR News

 When is the right time for a startup to hire a PR agency?

-The right time is when you have clear product-market signals, a defined story and audience, and the budget for a 6-12 month commitment without derailing product development.
-Hiring an agency too early, before you know who you are and what you're selling, is a common and expensive mistake.
+The right time is when the company has clear product-market signals, a defined story and audience, and the budget for a 6-12 month commitment without derailing product development.
+Hiring an agency too early, before founders know who they are and what they're selling, is a common and expensive mistake.

 What is a typical PR retainer for a Series A startup?